TechFinJobs/Project1-Navigation/README.md

-# Project1: Navigation
+# Project 1: Navigation

 ### The Environment
-For this project, you will work with the Unity Banana environment.
+The goal of this project is to train an agent to solve the Unity Banana environment.

 <p align="center">
 <img width="80%" src="https://user-images.githubusercontent.com/95396618/144763763-3cd86d46-566f-4e8f-8615-ec6820fcc74e.gif"/>